 Spoiler alert – important details of the novel are revealed below.

 J.D.
 Salinger’s The Catcher in the Rye is a frame narrative, meaning there is a story within a story.
 The narrator, Holden Caulfield, is telling the reader his own history.
 Where he is as he tells this story is only implied, but it is likely a mental hospital of some sort.
-When the story begins he’s sixteen years old and it’s the period between the end of the school term and Christmas.
+When the story begins, he’s sixteen years old, and it’s the period between the end of the school term and Christmas.

 He begins by outlining his life on a Saturday after classes end at Pencey Prep school in Agerstown, Pennsylvania.
 It becomes clear that this is not Holden’s first prep school but his fourth.
-He failed out of the three previous and it appears as though he’s failed out of this one as well.
+He failed out of the three previous, and it appears as though he’s failed out of this one as well.
 Holden got failing grades in the majority of his classes and is being expelled.
 It is his intention to return home later that week.

 In New York City

-His longing for someone to talk to leads him to call Faith Cavendish, a woman he believes might have sex with him.
+His loneliness and longing for someone to talk to leads him to call Faith Cavendish, a woman he believes might have sex with him.
 She doesn’t really want to talk to him but suggests they meet for drinks the next day.
 He declines.
 In another strange encounter, Holden meets and dances with three women in the Lavender Room.
 They leave him to pay for their entire tab.

 Holden isn’t sure what to do at this point but begins recounting how he came to know Jane, the young woman Ward went on a date with.
 It was while their mutual families were vacationing in Maine.
 They played games together and held hands.
 They almost kissed.
 Holden still holds her in his mind as the perfect woman.

 Holden proceeds to Phoebe’s school and sends her a note explaining that he’s running away and that they should meet up at the museum to say goodbye.
 She arrives with her suitcase, asking him to take her with him.
-He refuses and she cries.
-Holden walks to the zoo and then over to a park carousel for which he buys her a ticket.
+He refuses, and she cries.
+Holden walks to the zoo and then over to a park carousel, for which he buys her a ticket.
 He watches his sister ride the carousel and almost cries.

 It is here that Holden ends the narrative.
-He informs the reader that he doesn’t want to tell the next part of the story where he got “sick”.
+He informs the reader that he doesn’t want to tell the next part of the story where he got “sick.”
 The Catcher in the Rye ends with Holden feeling optimistic about his future and the new school he’ll attend in the fall.